appcircleio/appcircle-docusaurus/docs/appcircle-api/2-api-authentication.md

 ---
-title: "API and CLI Authentication"
+title: 'API and CLI Authentication'
-metaTitle: "API and CLI Authentication"
+metaTitle: 'API and CLI Authentication'
-metaDescription: "API and CLI Authentication"
+metaDescription: 'API and CLI Authentication'
 ---

 # API and CLI Authentication

 The Appcircle API supports authentication with a _Personal Access Token_.
 The token for each user will have the same permissions with the user within the organization and each organization require a separate personal access token.